iCliniq Logo

 I will explain each point in detail.

-Infarcts: Systemic vasculitis lead to small vessel infarcts and extremely rare to cause larger infarcts or any large territory involvement as they only affect small vessels.
-Also, there are often new vessels to supply collaterals due to slow and long standing process rather than an acute phenomenon.
+Infarcts: Systemic vasculitides lead to small vessel infarcts and are extremely rare to cause larger infarcts or any large territory involvement, as they only affect small vessels.
+Also, there are often new vessels to supply collaterals due to a slow and long-standing process rather than an acute phenomenon.

-Lungs: The soft density lung nodules are only a few mm, largest up to 4 mm.
-The calcified ones are generally stable, but soft density need follow up.
-These nodules represent granulomas, which is a feature of sarcoidosis.
+Lungs: The soft density lung nodules are only a few mm, with the largest up to 4 mm.
+The calcified ones are generally stable, but soft density needs follow-up.
+These nodules represent granulomas, which are a feature of sarcoidosis.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!